Hybrid Theory: Commercial performance

 Hybrid Theory debuted at number 16 on the US Billboard 200, selling 50,000 copies in its first week.
 It was certified gold by the Recording Industry Association of America (RIAA) five weeks after its release.
 In 2001, the album had sold 4.8 million copies in the United States, making it the best-selling album of the year, and it was estimated that the album continued selling 100,000 copies per week in early 2002.
 Throughout the following years, the album continued to sell at a fast pace and was eventually certified Diamond by the Recording Industry Association of America in 2005 for shipment of ten million copies in the United States; in 2017, it was awarded another level of platinum status for a total of 11× Platinum.
 In 2001 the album was the second best-selling album globally, selling 8.5 million copies.
-To date, the album has sold 27 million copies worldwide, which makes it the best selling debut album of the 21st century.
-As of September 2020, the album has been certified 12x Platinum (Diamond) and has sold 10.5 million copies in the United States per Nielsen SoundScan.
+To date, the album has sold 27 million copies worldwide, which makes it one of the best-selling albums of all time.
+As of September 2020, the album has been certified 12× Platinum (Diamond) and has sold 10.5 million copies in the United States per Nielsen SoundScan.
+As of April 2023 the album has sold 13.58 million equivalent album units and 11 million in pure album sales in the US.